chrisnoonan98675/site/xl-release/concept/additional-jython-helper-functions.markdown

 - api
 ---

-Additional to the [Jython API](https://docs.xebialabs.com/jython-docs/#!/xl-release/4.6.x/), the following helper functions are also available in Script tasks and Python scripts for plugin tasks.
+In addition to the [Jython API](/jython-docs/#!/xl-release/4.8.x/), the following helper functions are available in [Script tasks](/xl-release/how-to/create-a-script-task.html) and Python scripts for plugin tasks.

 ### getCurrentTask()

 Returns the current task.

 **Returns:** a Task object

 ### getCurrentPhase()

 Returns the current phase.

 **Returns:** a Phase object

 ### getCurrentRelease()

 Returns the current release.

 **Returns:** a Release object

 ### getTasksByTitle(taskTitle, phaseTitle = None, releaseId = None)

 Finds tasks by title.

 **taskTitle:** The task title to search.